The heat around Europe's hydrogen future

 European Hydrogen Week Conference

-The race to implement hydrogen as a renewable energy source picked up pace as industry experts flocked to the European Hydrogen Week conference in October, to collectively unpack the requirements for utilising green hydrogen.
+The race to implement hydrogen as a renewable energy source picked up pace as industry experts flocked to the European Hydrogen Week conference in October, to collectively unpack the requirements for utilizing green hydrogen.

 However, despite being such a hot topic of discussion, green hydrogen as a power source is still in its infancy.